CraigIDent/SpliSER/README.md

 * The *outputType* command tells SpliSER to format results in one of two ways.
   * **GWAS** Will produce an individual file for each splice site.
 This is a two coloumn file containing only the sample name, and the associated SSE value.
 These files can then be further processed by the user as input for their preferred GWAS pipeline.
   * **DiffSpliSE** Will produce a single file with one row for each splice site, this file can be directly taken as input for the DiffSpliSE.Rmd pipeline script for differential splicing analysis between groups.
+  * The samplesFile parameter changed from -s to -S in v0.1.3 onwards
 <br>

 | Optional Parameter      | Description |